The gastric sleeve is the fastest growing procedure in the UK and around the world.

 Is gastric sleeve surgery right for you?

-If you have been struggling with your weight for a long time, you have tried and failed using diets and your body mass index is above 35, then the sleeve may be a good option for you.
+If you have been struggling with your weight for a long time, you have tried and failed using diets and your body mass index (BMI) is above 35, then the sleeve may be a good option for you.
 Decisions about the best procedure will always vary according to individual patient circumstances and ultimately the choice will be yours.
 Many patients end up having to decide between the gastric band and the gastric sleeve procedures.
 We will explain both in detail before and during your consultation.

 We have also recently started offering the new Endoscopic Sleeve Gastroplasty (ESG) procedure.
 This is a non-surgical alternative to the gastric band and the surgical gastric sleeve.
 It’s a new, younger procedure that those looking for a lower risk procedure might consider.
 Of course, the newness of the ESG means results are less predictable than for the band or surgical sleeve.
 You can read more about it here.